fraunhofer-iem/spha/cli/README.md

 ### Build native

-SPHA is a 100% Kotlin project build with Gradle.
+SPHA is a 100% Kotlin project built with Gradle.
 You must have Kotlin installed on your system.
-To use Gradle either install it locally our use the included Gradle wrapper.
+To use Gradle either install it locally or use the included Gradle wrapper.
 We aim to always support the latest version of Kotlin and Gradle.

-To build the project using the wrapper run `./gradlew build`.
+From the repository root, build the CLI using the wrapper: `./gradlew :cli:build`.
-`./gradlew run` executes SPHA.
+Run the CLI with `./gradlew :cli:run`.
 We use CLIKT as a command line framework, see their [documentation](https://ajalt.github.io/clikt/quickstart/#developing-command-line-applications-with-gradle) on how to interact with CLIKT based tools.
 By default, it will print the `--help` output that further explains how to use SPHA.